Shenzhen: Food

 The main cuisine of Shenzhen is Cantonese.
 Due to the recent growth of migrants to the city, Shenzhen also hosts a diverse array of cuisines, including Teochew cuisine, Hakka cuisine, Sichuan cuisine, Shanghai cuisine, and Hunan cuisine.

 The Yantian District is known for its Teochew-based and Hakka-based seafood, with restaurants lined up along the coastline.

 Street food such as Xinjiang cuisine, and black sesame soups, can be found in Xijie Street and the urban village of Baishizhou.

 Shekou area in Nanshsan District is the first opening up area in China, which has a lot of local restaurants that opened for many years, that you can eat Desserts, Chicken Pot, Goose, Sea food, also western food.

 In regard to food chains, the first McDonald's restaurant in mainland China opened for business in Shenzhen Luohu District on 8 October 1990 providing the city American fast food.
-Now one can find McDonald everywhere in the city.
+Now, one can find McDonald's everywhere in the city.

 Shenzhen also has its own tea culture.
 Shenzhen is home to the Hey Tea chain of tea shops, which provides a variety of cheese and fruit teas.

 In 2020, Shenzhen passed legislation banning the consumption of cats, dogs, and wildlife, becoming the first city in China to enact a law that mandatorily prohibits the eating of cats and dogs.